SoftwareAG/c8y-docs/content/edge/migration-bundle/restoring-the-data-on-edge-109.md

     }
     ```

-3. Download the web applications using the ID of the application by using the following command:
+3. Download the web apps using the ID of the web app by using the following command:

     ```shell
     mkdir -p /tmp/apps/
     mongofiles -d management --prefix cmdata get  APP_ID -l /tmp/apps/APP_NAME.zip

     Here:
-     - APP_ID refers to the ID of the application.
+     - APP_ID refers to the ID of the web app.
 For example, 112
-     - APP_NAME refers to the name of the application.
+     - APP_NAME refers to the name of the web app.
 For example, devicemanagement.zip

     For example:
     mongofiles -d management --prefix cmdata get  112 -l /tmp/apps/cockpit.zip